SmartMeshFoundation/Photon/docs/contract_spec.md

 - Indirect call by call `receiveApproval` for some ERC20-compatible tokens

 **Scenario Decription**
->Assume that a client has intention to use smartraiden to make the payment off the chain.
+>Assume that a client has intention to use photon to make the payment off the chain.
 This time Alice and Bob as our example.
 Alice wants to send to Bob 30 tokens.
 If Alice and Bob has no direct payment channel between them, and Alice is required to create a new direct payment channel to Bob and deposit certain amount of tokens in it.
 Via `openChannelWithDeposit`, Alice can achieve that.
 Once `openChannelWithDeposit` has done invoking, users can start to make transfers.

 ##### Deposit tokens in a channel
 To deposit certain amount of tokens into a payment channel while that channel stay open.
 It will increase the amount of deposit in that channel.
 This function can be invoked multiple times by anyone in that channel.